Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_relnotes.md

 The following enhancements are available in this Axway CLI update:

-* Added the ability to view or update the team ownership of an environment or an API Service.
+* The ability to view or update the team ownership of an environment or an API Service.
-* A Central Admin can add an existing service account to a team with `axway team user add <org> <team> <user_guid> --role <role>` command.
+* A Central Administrator can add an existing service account to a team with `axway team user add <org> <team> <user_guid> --role <role>` command.

 The following enhancements are available in this Axway Central CLI update:

-* A developer on a team, can access Environments and API Services owned by teams which the developer is a member of.
-Access is denied to Environments and API Services owned by teams which the developer is not a member of.
+* A developer on a team can access Environments and API Services owned by teams that the developer is a member of.
+Access is denied to Environments and API Services owned by teams that the developer is not a member of.

 ### Amplify Central WebUI

-* Tean ownership of Environments and API Services is now displayed on the WebUI.
+* Team ownership of Environments and API Services is now displayed on the WebUI.
 * Consumers from the same team are not able to manipulate/view subscriptions from other team members in the Unified Catalog.
-Although the Central Admin role will be able to see subscriptions from every member of the team.
-For that, API Provider needs to add the tag 'x-private' on the corresponding team.
+However, the Central Administrator role can see subscriptions from every member of the team.
+For this enhancement, the API Provider must add the tag `x-private` on the corresponding team.
-* API Providers can now publish APIs faster to the Unified Catalog because we have relaxed the validation of API Specification files on the WebUI.
+* API Providers can now publish APIs faster to the Unified Catalog because the validation of API Specification files on the WebUI has been relaxed.

 ## Fixed issues

 The following issues are fixed in this Amplify Central update:

-* Fixed a Central CLI issue where a Service account can now be used in a headless environment with the 'install agents' command.
+* Fixed a Central CLI issue where a Service account can now be used in a headless environment with the `install agents` command.
-* Fixed a Central CLI issue with the 'get' command with '--team' option support all teams which you have access to as a Central Admin (not just the teams you are a member of).
+* Fixed a Central CLI issue with the `get` command with `--team` option which now support all teams that you have access to as a Central Administrator (not just the teams you are a member of).
-* Fixed a Central CLI issue where the CLI command 'axway central config' does not execute with telemetry enabled.
+* Fixed a Central CLI issue where the CLI command `axway central config` did not execute with telemetry enabled.
-* Fixed a Central CLI issue where the CLI command to add a service account user to a team does not execute.
+* Fixed a Central CLI issue where the CLI command to add a service account user to a team did not execute.

 ## Known limitations